STS-95: HOST

 The Hubble Space Telescope Orbital Systems Test (HOST) platform carried experiments to validate components planned for installation during the third Hubble Space Telescope servicing mission and to evaluate new technologies in an earth orbiting environment.
 There were four experiments on the HOST platform.
-The NICMOS Cooling System allowed for zero-g verification of a reverse turbocharged Brayton cycle cooler, which allowed for longer life operation than the dewar system used on Hubble at the time.
+The NICMOS Cooling System allowed for zero-g verification of a reverse turbo Brayton cycle cryocooler, which allowed for longer life operation than the dewar system used on Hubble at the time.
 The HST 486 computer allowed for the identification of any radiation-susceptible parts in the DF-224 replacement computer to be carried on the third servicing mission, and demonstrate hardware and software responses to Single Event Upsets (SEUs).
 A solid state recorder compared on-orbit operation of the flight-spare solid state recorder with the unit installed in Hubble.
 A fiber optic line test used the same 4 kbit/s data stream that was sent to the orbiter's Payload Data Interrogator (PDI) and routed to a laptop computer for post-flight comparison.